What’s Wrong With My Reciprocating Air Compressor?Last updated on: July 6th, 2020 at: 12:13 pm

 - Belts — If loose, the belts need tightening.
 Inspect for wear and tear.
 It could be time for replacement.

-- Pulley and flywheel — If either are misaligned, this must be repaired immediately.
+- Pulley and flywheel — If either is misaligned, this must be repaired immediately.

 Inadequate Pressure at the Tool Tip